The second life of GMC's

 However, in the course of years working GMC's faded away.
 Instead, I was confronted with their wrecks: a worn towing truck in Alkmaar, two collapsed tippers in Heiloo (G.P.
 Groot?), a rusty yard crane in De Woude and a hydraulic auxiliary crane in the marina of Uitgeest.
 An era had apparently gotten to its end.
 I would surely like to know what has become of all these Jimmy's.
 The only thing I know is that the towing truck from Alkmaar has been partly recycled by an old timer freak in 2003.

 Miniatures offer a good compensation for this lack of living GMC's.
 In the beginning of the 1970's I bought my first model (Dinky Toys France 808, a dessert yellow CCKW 353 with a Set No 7).
 That's where my collection of CCKW's and anything else around it started.
 In April 1998 I had the opportunity to purchase yet a full size GMC 1941 CCKW 352 A2 from Norwegian NATO stocks).
 Initially I took up the plan to complete it with a pitoresque caravan and to re-create the nostalgic fair ground from my childhood.
 However, the condition of my Norwegian Jimmy was so good that I decided to leave it as it was in its olive drab state with the five pointed star of the Allies on the hood and doors.
-In cherished this GMC for more than eleven years, until I swapped it for a bright red, ex-French fire engine If you happen to have any information on the fate of the above GMC's, have pictures of them, or want to make any other comment, please, don't hesitate to contact me!
+In cherished this GMC for more than eleven years, until I swapped it for a bright red, ex-French fire engine.
+I enjoyed this truck from 2009 to 2019, in particular its restoration, completion and the occasional parade.
+In 2019 I sold it to the former ownner, a fireman in France.
+The 'old lady' is back now in the Deux Sevres region where she once started her professional carreer.
+If you happen to have information on the fate of any of the other GMC's above, have pictures of them, or want to make any other comment, please, don't hesitate to contact me!